-Chapter 3 - How Long Will It Take to Finalise the Plan? sets out the neighbourhood plan preparation process defined by government that we must follow to prepare a Neighbourhood Development Plan; and shows our intended timetable for getting through this process.
+Chapter 3 - How Long Will It Take to Finalise the Neighbourhood Development Plan? sets out the neighbourhood plan preparation process defined by government that we must follow to prepare a Neighbourhood Development Plan; and shows our intended timetable for getting through this process.

-Chapter 4 - Background and Key Issues describes the neighbourhood area at the moment and examines some of the key issues facing the neighbourhood plan area.
+Chapter 4 - Background and Key Issues describes the Neighbourhood Development Plan area at the moment and examines some of the key issues facing the Neighbourhood Plan area.